vaishnavkishan/OZone-API/README.md

 A simple portal to manage Events.

+### Team
+Kishan, Venu, Theja, Shanthosh, Srini, Raju

-## Rquirements:
+## Rquirements

 Event Wall is an application where you get to know about every event happening in every community.
 It has following features
 1. Ability to register an upcoming event with details like
-	a.
-Event Name
+   	* Event Name
+	* Event Date
+	* Mode  - Online / Offline / Hybrid
+	* Mode details - Physical location or meeting info
+	* Event details - Topics/Speakers or Workshop details
+	* Person of Contact
+	* Rules - How to participate, deadline
+	* Community
+	* Event type - Internal/External
+3. When an event is registered, notifications are sent to different mediums, in certain intervals
+	* Email
+	* Google groups
+4. When the event is completed, ability to
+	* Upload recordings
+	* Upload resources eg PPT, PDFs
+5. Visitor when lands on the page, is able to see
+	* Upcoming events, subscribe to them, to be able to add details to calendar
 b.
-Event Date
-	c.
-Mode  - Online / Offline / Hybrid
-	d.
-Mode details - Physical location or meeting info
-	e.
-Event details - Topics/Speakers or Workshop details
-	f.
-Person of Contact
-	g.
-Rules - How to participate, deadline
-	h.
-Community
-	i.
-Event type - Internal/External
-2. When an event is registered, notifications are sent to different mediums, in certain intervals
-	a.
-Email
-	b.
-Google groups
-3. When the event is completed, ability to
-	a.
-Upload recordings
-	b.
-Upload resources eg PPT, PDFs
-4. Visitor when lands on the page, is able to see
-	a.
-Upcoming events, subscribe to them, to be able to add details to calendar
-b.
 Search for older events and get recordings and resources

-# Implemented Features
+## Implemented Features
 ### Specified in requirements
 1. Create Event
 2. Subscribe to Event